dmfow/CheatSheets/Python UV.md

 #### From
 ```
-This page cheat sheet is close to
+This CheatSheet is close to
 https://gist.github.com/rollingmountains
 ```